syslog-ng/syslog-ng.github.io/doc/_admin-guide/070_Destinations/140_mqtt/000_mqtt_destination_prerequisites.md

 - Installing the eclipse-paho-mqtt-c library.

-    **NOTE:** The default package manager for some Linux operating systems contains the eclipse-paho-mqtt-c library, but depending on your OS, you may have to install the library manually.
+    The default package manager for some Linux operating systems contains the eclipse-paho-mqtt-c library, but depending on your OS, you may have to install the library manually.
 For more information about how you can download and install the eclipse-paho-mqtt-c